in his pajamas, Tony finished brushing his teeth, then slid into

 and--Holiness!
 Was this Jesus?
 Before Tony could

-even complete this thought, the man held his hands down and slightly in
+even complete this thought, the man held his hands down, a little out to each side, and slightly in

 rough-edged scar was clearly visible in the middle of each